-- (1) As a detector, to rectify high-frequency oscillations. - (2) As an audio-frequency amplifier, to magnify variations in current in the plate circuit of a detector, thereby amplifying the sounds produced in the receivers. - (3) As a radio-frequency amplifier, to magnify the high-frequency currents generated in the aerial by the incoming signals, thereby building up weak signals so that they will actuate the detector. - (4) As an oscillator, to generate high-frequency oscillations for both receiving and transmitting. - (5) As a modulator, to control or mould the highfrequency oscillations generated by the sending tube.
+- (1) As a detector, to rectify high-frequency oscillations. - (2) As an audio-frequency amplifier, to magnify variations in current in the telephone receiver circuit, thereby amplifying the sounds produced in the receivers. - (3) As a radio-frequency amplifier, to magnify the high-frequency currents generated in the aerial by the incoming signals, thereby building up weak signals so that they will actuate the detector. - (4) As an oscillator, to generate high-frequency oscillations for both receiving and transmitting. - (5) As a modulator, to control or mould the highfrequency oscillations generated by the sending tube.